bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 The final step: fitting your first RA-SHG data
 ----------------------------------------------

-All that's left now is to load the Fourier formula just generated (at ``'T_d-None-None(110)-particularized.p'``) into ShgPy, load the data that we want to fit, and then fun one of the functions in :mod:`shgpy.fformfit`.
+All that's left now is to load the Fourier formula just generated (at ``'T_d-None-None(110)-particularized.p'``) into ShgPy, load the data that we want to fit, and then run one of the functions in :mod:`shgpy.fformfit`.

 Before we begin, let's recall from :doc:`the first tutorial <data_access_tutorial>` how we loaded RA-SHG data into ShgPy.
 In that tutorial, we loaded the data into an instance of the special class :class:`shgpy.core.data_handler.DataContainer`, and noted that other datatypes would be loaded into similar objects when it came to actually doing the fitting.